CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

-as a reference book.
 Rules are presented in alphabetical order.
 Each rule is marked with learning level and source.
 New writers should stick to the Fully Written level (FW).
 Intermediate writers can add Abbreviated (Ab).
 Advanced can add Reporting (R).
 Where the books did not agree on the level of a rule, I assigned the level based on complexity and frequency.
 I might make separate documents later: FW only, FW and Ab, and All levels.
 That would, however, require that all updates be applied to multiple documents.

 New writers should do the book in multiple passes.
 First